Phill Niblock

-Phill Niblock (born October 2, 1933 in Anderson, Indiana) is an American composer, filmmaker, videographer, and director of Experimental Intermedia, a foundation for avant-garde music based in New York with a parallel branch in Ghent, Belgium.
+Phillip Earl Niblock (October 2, 1933 – January 8, 2024) was an American composer, filmmaker, and videographer.
+In 1985, he was appointed director of Experimental Intermedia, a foundation for avant-garde music based in New York with a parallel branch in Ghent, Belgium.

 Early life and education

-After an early period studying economics (BA, Indiana University, 1956) Niblock came to New York in 1958.
-Initially he worked as a photographer and filmmaker.
+Niblock was born in Anderson, Indiana on October 2, 1933, to Herbert and Thelma Niblock.
+He attended Indiana University and graduated with a BA in economics in 1956.
+He served a brief stint in the U.S. Army after graduating, and in 1958, he moved to New York, where he worked as a photographer and filmmaker.
 Much of this activity centered around photographing and filming jazz musicians and modern dancers.
-An epiphany occurred while riding a motorcycle in the Carolina mountains.
+An epiphany occurred while riding a motorcycle in the Appalachian Mountains.
 Niblock was climbing a grade behind a slow-moving diesel truck when the revolutions of both vehicles' engines nearly synchronized.
 "The strong physical presence of the beats resulting from the two engines running at slightly different frequencies put me in such a trance that I nearly rode off the side of the mountain."